Tales of Count Lucanor

-Don Juan Manuel's Tales of Count Lucanor, in Spanish Libro de los ejemplos del conde Lucanor y de Patronio (Book of the Examples of Count Lucanor and of Patronio), also commonly known as El Conde Lucanor, Libro de Patronio, or Libro de los ejemplos (original Old Castilian: Libro de los enxiemplos del Conde Lucanor et de Patronio), is one of the earliest works of prose in Castilian Spanish.
-It was first written in 1335.
+Tales of Count Lucanor (Old Spanish: Libro de los enxiemplos del Conde Lucanor et de Patronio) is a collection of parables written in 1335 by Juan Manuel, Prince of Villena.
+It is one of the earliest works of prose in Castilian Spanish.

-The book is divided into four parts.
-The first and most well-known part is a series of 51 short stories (some no more than a page or two) drawn from various sources, such as Aesop and other classical writers, and Arabic folktales.
+The book is divided into five parts.
+The first and best-known part is a series of 51 short stories (some no more than a page or two) drawn from various sources, such as Aesop and other classical writers, and Arabic folktales.

 Tales of Count Lucanor was first printed in 1575 when it was published at Seville under the auspices of Argote de Molina.
 It was again printed at Madrid in 1642, after which it lay forgotten for nearly two centuries.

 Purpose and structure

-A didactic, moralistic purpose, which would color so much of the Spanish literature to follow (see Novela picaresca), is the mark of this book.
+The book exhibits a didactic, moralistic purpose, as would much Spanish literature that followed it.
 Count Lucanor engages in conversation with his advisor Patronio, putting to him a problem ("Some man has made me a proposition..." or "I fear that such and such person intends to...") and asking for advice.
 Patronio responds always with the greatest humility, claiming not to wish to offer advice to so illustrious a person as the Count, but offering to tell him a story of which the Count's problem reminds him.
 (Thus, the stories are "examples" [ejemplos] of wise action.)
 At the end he advises the Count to do as the protagonist of his story did.

 Each chapter ends in more or less the same way, with slight variations on: "And this pleased the Count greatly and he did just so, and found it well.
 And Don Johán (Juan) saw that this example was very good, and had it written in this book, and composed the following verses."
 A rhymed couplet closes, giving the moral of the story.